-What are the downfalls of using open sources to create software?
+What are the downfalls of using open-source to create software?

-Open source does not guarantee that an expert is creating, editing or adjusting software.
-The average consumer is able to edit open source software as there is nothing stopping them from accessing the code and program.
+Open source does not guarantee that there is an expert creating, editing or adjusting software.
+The average consumer is able to edit open-source software as there is nothing stopping them from accessing the code and program.
 This doesn’t guarantee the most efficient or effective software.
-Open source software doesn’t require editors to identify themselves either.
+Open-source software doesn’t require editors to identify themselves either.
 Anonymity can mean there is no one to hold accountable if the software malfunctions, gives users viruses or quits working altogether.

 The DoD was quick to jump to the defense of open source software, however, and countered that commercial software doesn’t allow the flexibility that open source does, saying “the government typically does not have the right to modify the software, so it often cannot fix serious security problems, add arbitrary improvements, or make the software work on platforms of its choosing.”